vedderb/vesc_pkg/tnt/README.md

     * Changed AppUI debug to show battery current and end conditions after 1 second of engagement
     * Added new end condtions to AppUI debug
   * Traction Control
-    * Changed default start acceleration from 29 ERPM/ms to 50 ERPM/ms to allow for higher package loop frequencies
+    * Changed default start acceleration from 29 ERPM/ms to 50 ERPM/ms to allow for higher package loop frequencies by default.
     * Added Hold Period configurable parameter which allows the user to control the period between traction control engagements
   * Surge/High Current
     * Added Current Filter Frequency parameter to allow the user to change the low pass filter frequency on motor current which is necessary for for higher package loop frequencies
+    * Changed default Current Filter Frequency from 3 to 5 Hz.
   * Increased the voltage threshold that designates a charging situation from 0.1V to 0.3V to avoid nuisance activations
   * AppUI will now display the stop condition as TRACTN CTRL if traction control is active when the board is deactivated